lassedtu/Development-Methods-For-IT-Systems-Notes/Lectures/Lecture 4.md

 ---
 ## Business Rules

-Business rules are statements that provide the criteria and conditions for making a decision

-They define how things should be done or interpreted in the business context
+Business rules are statements that provide the criteria and conditions for making decisions.
+They define how things should be done or interpreted within the business context.

-Business rules capture policies constraints calculations and definitions that govern the business

-They help ensure consistency and correctness in business processes and decisions
+These rules capture policies, constraints, calculations, and definitions that govern the business.
+They help ensure consistency and correctness in business processes and decisions.

-Business rules are independent of software implementation and focus on the business logic

-They are not part of the software requirements but influence how the software should behave
+Business rules focus on the business logic and are independent of software implementation.
+Although they are not part of the software requirements, they influence how the software should behave.

-Understanding business rules is important for designing systems that align with business needs

-Business rules can be simple definitions or complex conditions involving multiple factors
+Understanding business rules is important for designing systems that align with business needs.
+They can range from simple definitions to complex conditions involving multiple factors.

-They often come from domain experts business analysts or regulatory requirements
+Typically, business rules come from domain experts, business analysts, or regulatory requirements.

 ### Example
-"Net sale is defined as the total sales price of an order before discounts allowances shipping and other charges"
+"Net sale is defined as the total sales price of an order before discounts, allowances, shipping, and other charges."

-Other examples of business rules include
+Other examples of business rules include:
-- Customers must be at least 18 years old to register
+- Customers must be at least 18 years old to register.
-- Orders over 1000 dollars require manager approval
+- Orders over 1000 dollars require manager approval.
-- Returns are accepted within 30 days of purchase
+- Returns are accepted within 30 days of purchase.

-Documenting business rules separately helps clarify what the business expects without mixing them with technical details

-This separation supports better communication between business stakeholders and development teams
+Documenting business rules separately helps clarify what the business expects without mixing them with technical details.
+This separation supports better communication between business stakeholders and development teams.

 ---
 # Risk Management